osteele/Arduino_SerialRecord/README.md

 contribute to the learning objectives for this particular course.
 (The problem is even worse when they work from example code that optimizes for line count, such that the last two lines are combined to `Serial.print(value3);`.)

-## Features

-- Send an 'e' to the sketch to send received the values array back to the serial port.
-- Attempting to read an array position that is out of bounds will print an error to the serial port and return the value -1.
-- If a record contains too many values, it is ignored, and an error is printed to the serial port.

 ## Alternatives